autogluon/autogluon-rag/docs/tutorials/general/model_access.md

-# Tutorial on accessing models through different services in `AutoGluonRAG`.
+# Accessing models through different services in `AutoGluonRAG`.

 Depending on what service you are using to access certain models for different modules, you may need to provide access keys for each service.
 1. Using GPT models: